245959084/General-League/README.md

 Now, choosing out features.
 In previous tests, we found out there is some kind of relationship between league and gamelength.
 But there are too many leagues(unique) in league feature, we will choose the four most viewed leagues in our model, which is World, MSI,LCK, and LPL.
 Next, I have kills and deaths features in my model since they are consider as important factors in the game, and the two do not have a strong correlation.
 I will have wpm(wards placed down per minute) feature in model since it shows a roughly positive correlation with gamelength.
 Other than those features, I will have three features in my model: dpm(damage dealt per minute),damagetakenperminute, wardskilled.
 Even though I didn't test with them in the early test, they are all consider important factors thataffect the game.
 I like to mention that having higher damage dealt per time doesn't neccessary mean you will have more kill.
 Havinghigher damagetakeperminute doesn't neccessary mean your character will more likely to die.

-**Features: league, kills, deaths, wpm, dpm, damagetakenperminute, wardskilled** **Prediciting: gamelength**
+**Features: league, kills, deaths, wpm, dpm, damagetakenperminute, wardskilled.**

+**Prediciting: gamelength**
 ---